matomo-org/developer-documentation/docs/jstracker-core.md

 You can then access these methods on a tracker instance as usual.
 For example `tracker.isUsingAlwaysUseSendBeacon`.

+### Resolving JSLint errors

+You may see a message like `Test failed in module externals: 'JSLint'.
+Error: JSLint validation: please check the browser console for the list of jslint errors.`

+In that case you need to run the tests in the browser and then open the browser developer tools.
+It will show you all the JSLint errors in the console.
+Explanations for the different errors you can find for example on [linterrors.com/js](http://linterrors.com/js).

+If the error is for example `Unexpected /*property*/ '{a}'.` then you may need to [add a new member or global in the comments](https://github.com/matomo-org/matomo/blob/4.4.1/js/piwik.js#L30-L130) to resolve the issue.

 ## Minifying the JS tracker

 When you create a pull request for a JS tracker change you will notice that a test will fail because the minified version wasn't updated.
 To generate the minified version for a JS tracker change simply create comment in the PR with the words `build js`.